This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 If you are looking for a rare, beautiful and unique chicken breed to add to your flock, a Deathlayer chicken might be just what you need.
 Other than the obviously cool name, this breed is also a good egg layer that lays well into older age.
+They tend to be an easy to care for chicken as well.

 Is this metal named chicken going to lay to the death?
 Read on to find out the answer to that as well as their temperament and care needed to see if this is a breed that is right for your flock.